Centrifugal fan: Velocity triangle

-The property that distinguishes a centrifugal fan from a blower is the pressure ratio it can achieve.
-In general, a blower can produce a higher pressure ratio.
-Per the American Society of Mechanical Engineers (ASME), the specific ratio – the ratio of the discharge pressure over the suction pressure – is used for defining fans, blowers and compressors.
-Fans have a specific ratio of up to 1.11, blowers from 1.11 to 1.20 and compressors have more than 1.20.
-Typically due to the higher pressures involved blowers and compressors have much sturdier builds than fans.

 Ratings

-Ratings found in centrifugal fan performance tables and curves are based on standard air SCFM.
-Fan manufacturers define standard air as clean, dry air with a density of 0.075 pounds mass per cubic foot (1.2 kg/m^{3}), with the barometric pressure at sea level of 29.92 inches of mercury (101.325 kPa) and a temperature of 70 °F (21 °C).
-Selecting a centrifugal fan to operate at conditions other than standard air requires adjustment to both static pressure and power.
+Ratings found in centrifugal fan performance tables and curves are based on standard air SCFM; clean, dry air with a density of 0.075 pounds mass per cubic foot (1.2 kg/m^{3}), barometric pressure at sea level of 29.92 inches of mercury (101.325 kPa) and a temperature of 70 °F (21 °C).
+Selecting a centrifugal fan to operate at conditions other than standard air requires adjustment to both static pressure and power as constant volume of air is displaced regardless of air density.

-At higher-than-standard elevation (sea level) and higher-than-standard temperature, air density is lower than standard density.
-Air density corrections must account for centrifugal fans that are specified for continuous operation at higher temperatures.
-The centrifugal fan displaces a constant volume of air in a given system regardless of air density.
+At higher-than-standard elevation (sea level) and/or higher-than-standard temperature (21 °C) air density is lower, as such air density corrections must be made to account for the fact that centrifugal fans displace a constant volume of air in a given system regardless of air mass.

 When a centrifugal fan is specified for a given CFM and static pressure at conditions other than standard, an air density correction factor must be applied to select the proper size fan to meet the new condition.
 Since 200 °F air weighs only 80% of 70 °F air, the centrifugal fan creates less pressure and requires less power.
 To get the actual pressure required at 200 °F, the designer must multiply the pressure at standard conditions by an air density correction factor of 1.25 (i.e., 1.0/0.8) to get the system to operate correctly.
 To get the actual power at 200 °F, the designer must divide the power at standard conditions by the air density correction factor.